healthcare

 What they cannot get from a screen is accountability.
 Empathy.
 The ability to look someone in the eye and help them understand why they keep reaching for the chips at 10 PM despite knowing exactly what the calories add up to.
 Behavioral change is emotional, social, and deeply personal.
 It requires trust, and trust requires a human.

-This is why BLS projects +7% growth for dietitians through 2034 — faster than average.
-[Fact] With roughly 79,400 people employed and a median wage of $69,680, [Fact] the profession is growing precisely because chronic disease management is becoming the central challenge of healthcare, and diet is at the core of that challenge.
+This is why the data points the other way from the apps.
+[Fact] According to the U.S. Bureau of Labor Statistics, employment of dietitians and nutritionists is projected to grow 6% from 2024 to 2034 — faster than the average for all occupations — with about 90,900 people employed in 2024 and a median annual wage of $73,850 as of May 2024 (BLS Occupational Outlook, 2024).
+The profession is growing precisely because chronic disease management is becoming the central challenge of healthcare, and diet is at the core of that challenge.

 The Smart Path Forward